MichaelCurrin/jekyll-theme-quickstart/README.md

 Continue to [Install project gems](#install-project-gems)

-### Install outside GH Pages
+### Custom CI flow

-Or, if running outside of GH Pages where custom gems are allowed (like with GH Actions or Netlify), you can install like this, without using the Remote Theme plugin.
+While gems are locked on GH Pages, you can install custom gems like a theme if you use a CI flow.
+Such as with GH Actions or Netlifym.

-#### 1. Add to config
+#### 1. Add to your config

 Update your project's `_config.yaml`: